sourav215/reactPractice/Nodejs/node.md

 In summary, JWT is a standard for securely transmitting information between parties as a JSON object.
 JWT tokens can be used as a means of authentication and authorization in web applications.
 Some of the benefits of using JWT include being stateless, cross-domain, and decentralized, while some potential drawbacks include token size, security, and token revocation.

 ## ## What is salting?

+- Salting is the process of adding a random keyword to the end of the input.
+- Random keyword added is called salt/ salt value.

 Salting is a technique used to increase the security of password storage.
 It involves adding a random string of characters, called a salt, to the password before it is hashed.
 The resulting hash is then stored in a database or other storage medium.